na-na-hi/renget/archive/bgkoh.md

 *Equipped Item: N/A | Nothing here boss!
 1. Fire-Type Gem | Holding this feels incredibly hot.
 Boosts a Fire-Type move's damage by 3.
 Changes Rotom form if consumed.
 2. Tiny Reviver Seed | Revives fainted Pokémon to half HP
-3. Empty | Nothing here boss!
+3. Oran Leaf | Heals the user for 3HP.
+Can stack to 3.
+Stacked to 2
 4. Empty | Nothing here boss!
 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.